Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Pseudoforest Deletion Set

 \begin{lemma} Let $G=(V, E)$ be a connected graph with minimum degree at least $2$ such that $G$ contains a $2$-pseudotree.
 Let $x\in \weakdensitypolyhedron(G)$ such that $x_u<1/3$ for all $u\in V$.
 Then, there exist distinct vertices $u, v\in V$ such that $x_u, x_v>0$. \end{lemma} \begin{proof} By way of contradiction, let $S\subseteq V$ be a set such that the subgraph $G[S]$ is connected, has minimum-degree at least $2$, contains a $2$-pseudotree, but $S$ contains at most one vertex with a corresponding non-zero vertex variable.
-We first consider the case where $S$ contains no vertices with positive vertex variables.
+We first consider the case where $x_v = 0$ for all $v \in S$.
 Observe that in this case, $g_x(S) = 0$.
+Consequently, we have that $0 = g_x(S) \geq b(S) = |E[S]| - |S| \geq 1$, a contradiction.
+Here, the first inequality is by the weak-density constraint on $S$, and the second inequality is because $G[S]$ is connected and contains a $2$-pseudotree---this can be observed by starting with the $2$-pseudotree, and then charging the remaining vertices to the edges which connect them to the $2$-pseudotree.

-However, since the subgraph $G[S]$ is connected and contains a $2$-pseudotree, $g_x(S) > 0$, a contradiction.
-We next consider the alternative case where the set $S$ contains exactly one vertex $v\in S$ with $x_v > 0$.
+We next consider the case where the set $S$ contains exactly one vertex $v\in S$ such that $x_v > 0$.
 It follows that

 Here the first equality is because $x_v$ is the only non-zero variable, while the first inequality is by the weak-density constraint on $S$.
 We now consider two cases based on the degree of $v$ in $G[S]$.